BillmanH/exoplanets/functions/readme.md

 ## Push it to prod
 There isn't a dev environment on the web, so this will push it directly into prod.
 Test on your local machine.
 Then the deploy function within VSC is used to push the function into prod.
 This means that the code for functions is updated differently than the webapp (wich updates on a GH action).
 I'll add that to the CICD process when I build a legit "dev" engvironment.
 As the local machine is the dev environment for now, this is not needed.

+## Moving the library from the main app
+In order to reduce redundancy and ensure consistency, the main methods and objects are defined in `app/objects`.
+Azure functions are encolsed units and can't pull from the main source.
+So you have to copy the files.
+**Rule** the azure functions should only have the execution of the objects and logs.
+No extra code.
+That way the process can be tested locally.

+To migrate the objects into the azure function.
+`\functions> python transfer_code.py`

 # More useful docs: